What does St. Jude do?

 From the first moment Danny Thomas began raising money in the 1950s to build a children’s hospital, his mission was to help all desperately ill boys and girls, regardless of a family’s religion, race or financial status.

 St. Jude freely shares the discoveries it makes, so every child saved at St. Jude means doctors and scientists worldwide can use that knowledge to save thousands more children.

-We also give specialized training to international healthcare professionals so they can use that knowledge in their own countries, and provide a free online portal for doctors and researchers around the world to collaborate.
+We also give specialized training to international healthcare professionals, so they can use that knowledge in their own countries.
+We also provide a free online portal for doctors and researchers around the world to collaborate.